Mathiebhan/darknet_ros/README.md

 ## YOLO ROS: Real-Time Object Detection for ROS

 The YOLO packages have been tested under ROS Melodic and Ubuntu 18.04.
-This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ### Installation